 I’m currently having my team build out a retirement calculator.
 Until then, I recommend you use the one at BankRate.com.
 It’s by far the most thought out and complex calculator that I’ve found in my many years of covering retirement investing.

 While you are here, if you are nearing the age of retirement and worried about what a stock market crash could do to your savings or retirement portfolio, you need to look into using precious metals as a hedge.
 It’s a strategy I personally employ and recommend to anyone worried about future market turbulence.
-You can view my story and recommended companies here.
+You can read about it here.

 What to Know About Retirement Calculators